VAUGHAN CIVIC CENTRE

 Civic Centre

-With good political conduct requiring transparency at every turn, “transparency” became the guiding architectural theme for the civic centre’s design.
+With good political conduct requiring transparency at every turn, “transparency” became a guiding architectural theme for the civic centre’s design.
 With that, the building is composed of two adjoining “transparent boxes” of differing height, complete with a specialized curtain wall skin.
 The curtain wall is made from tightly spaced horizontal maple wood battens set between two layers of glass.
-This rather unique glass assembly gives the building’s exterior a warm inviting honey colour, while internally the sunlight penetrating through the battens is “dappled”, similar in effect to rays filtering through a forest on a sunny day.
-In both cases, the building would exude a nature-inspired quality, appropriate to this picturesque site.
+This rather unique glass assembly gives the building’s exterior a warm inviting honey colour, while internally the sunlight penetrating through the batten-filled windows is “dappled”, mimicking the effect of rays filtering through a forest canopy on a sunny day.
+In its finished form, the building would exude a nature-inspired quality, appropriate for this large, picturesque site.

-The smaller of the two “glass boxes” contains the multi-purpose “City Room”; an enormous space to be used for indoor public and civic events.
-Inspired by Vaughan’s slogan, “The City Above Toronto”, we hung the onyx stone and glass council chamber from the City Room’s structural framework high above, with dramatic architectural effect.
-Further, by back-lighting the semi-transparent onyx stone of the council chamber, its warm glow would signal to all that council is in session.
+The smaller of the two “glass boxes” contains the multi-purpose “City Room”- an enormous space to be used for indoor public and civic events.
+Inspired by Vaughan’s slogan, “The City Above Toronto”, we hung the onyx stone and glass-clad council chamber from the City Room’s structural framework high above, creating a dramatic architectural effect.
+By backlighting the semi-transparent onyx stone of the council chamber, a warm glow would result, signaling to all that council is in session.

-Supporting the two “glass boxes” is a textured buff coloured brick “base”, that is partially submerged into the site, to disguise its enormous mass.
-Expressing itself as a long, low brick colonnade, complete with floor-to-ceiling sliding glass doors and a water-side concrete terrace, the “base” sits directly adjacent to the pond.
-As a result, the natural cooling effect of the pond’s micro-climate – nature’s “air conditioning” – is capable of cooling the building’s base during the hot summer months, while providing the perfect backdrop for all of its perimeter rooms.
+Supporting the two “glass boxes” is a textured buff-coloured horizontal brick “base”, that is partially submerged into the site, disguising its enormous mass.
+The “base” – expressing itself as a long, low brick colonnade complete with floor-to-ceiling sliding glass doors and a waterside concrete terrace – sits directly adjacent to the pond.
+As a result, the natural cooling effect of the pond’s microclimate – nature’s “air conditioning” – can cool the building’s “base” during hot summer days, while providing the perfect backdrop to all its perimeter rooms.

 LOCATION: Vaughan, Ontario